 Does Medicare Cover Iron Infusions?

 Iron deficiency can happen for several reasons, and people with certain chronic medical conditions can have a higher risk of developing anemia.
 Your doctor may prescribe iron infusions to help treat your anemia symptoms.
-Additionally, Medicare recipients with qualifying conditions or circumstances may be able to have Medicare help pay for their iron infusions.

-What are iron infusions?
+What are Iron Infusions?

 - Ferric Carboxymaltose – You’ll get two doses of this product spaced seven days apart.
 Injectafer is the brand name for this solution.